dekuNukem/exixe/arduino_library/README.md

 * Call this at **least every 33ms** for a smooth animation.

 * This function is **non-blocking** and will return immediately, this allows you to do some other tasks while animation is underway.
-Just make sure to call it frequently enough as above.
+Just make sure to call it frequently enough as mentioned above.

 * Check its return value to see if animation is finished.
 Once done it should return `EXIXE_ANIMATION_FINISHED`, otherwise `EXIXE_ANIMATION_IN_PROGRESS` is returned.